Q. What is HACCP?

 Q. How can I purchase the Safe Catering Pack?

-The pack costs €60 (this covers the cost of the workbook, pen, a set of nine record books and the DVD), plus €10 postage and packaging, and can be purchased by cheque, postal order, bank draft, credit/debit card or online.
-Cheques, postal orders and bank drafts (for a total cost of €70 - pack plus postage) should be sent, with your address and a contact telephone number, to:
+The pack costs €60 (this covers the cost of the workbook, pen, a set of nine record books and the DVD), plus €10 postage and packaging, and can be purchased by postal order, bank draft, credit/debit card or online.
+Postal orders and bank drafts (for a total cost of €70 - pack plus postage) should be sent, with your address and a contact telephone number, to:

 Food Safety Authority of Ireland,